ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- PMN predominant rarely in 1st 48h especially WNV, echovirus 9, eastern equine encephalitis virus or mumps
 	- PMN with low glucose in CMV in immunocompromised
 	- if PMN - consider bacterial or parameningeal infection
-	- Lymphocytic + low glucose considere Fungal or TB
+	- Lymphocytic + low glucose considere Fungal or TB or listeria or noninfectious
+	- some viral may have low glucose echovirus , enterovirus , HSV-2, VZV
+- PCR
+	- Enteroviral and HSV -- diagnostic of choice and more sensitive than culture
 	-